luiztoquetto/lagrange/README.md

 # Lagrange
-Implementation of the lagrange method in C.
+Implementation of the Lagrange method in C.